New tax regime to benefit middle class leave more money in their hands FM

 Under the revamped concessional tax regime, which will be effective from the next fiscal, no tax would be levied on income up to Rs 3 lakh.
 Income between Rs 3-6 lakh would be taxed at 5 per cent; Rs 6-9 lakh at 10 per cent, Rs 9-12 lakh at 15 per cent, Rs 12-15 lakh at 20 per cent and income of Rs 15 lakh and above will be taxed at 30 per cent.

 However, no tax would be levied on annual income of up to Rs 7 lakh.
+This measure of the government was purely to reduce the tax burden on the middle class and is aligned to the promise which was made a couple of years ago of simplifying direct taxation, she said.
 Answering a question on the Adani Group crisis, the minister said, "Indian regulators are very, very experienced and they are experts in their domain.
 The regulators are seized of the matter and they are on their toes as always not just now."